You’ve just built a new website and optimised it perfectly; however, you still may be at the risk of negative SEO attacks.

 - Add backlinks to your website that redirect to unethical pages

 This kind of negative SEO attack is even more common for websites that have been up and running for a long time.
-It is primarily due to the fact that the sheer volume of blogs and links on the website would make it difficult for the business owner to recognise this attack.
+It is primarily because the sheer volume of blogs and links on the website would make it difficult for the business owner to recognise this attack.

 How To Fix It: Website Monitoring And Regular Audits

-It goes without saying, but it is essential to conduct regular audits and performance checks for your website.
+It is essential to conduct regular audits and performance checks for your website.
 Without doing this, you will be completely unaware of the health of your website, how it is performing, its good and bad reviews, rankings, and other important aspects.

 It helps you keep an eye on the ranking of your website and other technical details to help the website stay on track.